 Marble will never go out of style in our books—it's an absolute classic—but MacDonald says it's time to ditch the imitations.
 "While it is a timeless material, I feel like I've seen enough of everything being made from it, and so many cheap imitations," she said.

 Since brass is out, we need a new metal to take its place.
-Say hello to bronze.
-"I think bronze is going to be the new It metal of 2017," said Roth.
+Say hello to bronze, the latest interior design trend in metal.
+"I think bronze is going to be the new It metal of 2018," said Roth.
 "It plays well with other finishes and colors and is a little bit more on the neutral side.
 Mixing metals always looks chic."

 OUT: Copper Overload